-With a deep appreciation for gardening and interior design, Koko decided to expand her knowledge as a floral designer and travel the world learning new techniques and trends in her field.
-Captivated by classical European floral design, she attended and received an advanced design degree from the Constance Spry Flower School in London, England, trained by the designer who created the floral arrangements for the Royal family.
-She received an additional degree from the Boerma Institute of Floral Design School in Amsterdam, Holland as well.
+With a deep appreciation for gardening and interior design, Koko traveled the world, studying different horticulture techniques.
+Captivated by classical European floral design, she earned an advanced design degree from the Constance Spry Flower School in London, England - receiving training by the Royal family’s floral designer.
+She earned an additional degree from the Boerma Institute of Floral Design School in Amsterdam, Holland.

-After this, Koko continued her journey west to work in the heart of New York City alongside Miho Kosuda, a florist extraordinaire and one of the most renowned NYC florists.
-She worked closely with Vogue Magazine, alongside fashion legends like Anna Wintour, designing elegant floral arrangements for personal and professional events.
+Koko then continued her journey west to work in the heart of New York City alongside Miho Kosuda, one of the most renowned NYC florists.
+She worked closely with Vogue Magazine alongside fashion legends like Anna Wintour, designing elegant arrangements for personal and professional events.

-In NYC, she absorbed the operations of the flower market and developed more unique techniques to perfect her craft, continuously focused on delivering the best quality flowers and service to her clients.
-After meeting her husband, a Biology professor at Yale University in New Haven, the couple moved to Guilford where Koko created her own floral design studio specializing in CT wedding floral design and other special events.
+In NYC, she absorbed the operations of the flower market and developed more unique techniques to perfect her craft.
+After meeting her husband, a biology professor at Yale University in New Haven, the couple moved to Guilford where Koko created her own floral design studio, concentrating on weddings and other special events.

-With the significant decrease in private events due to the pandemic, Koko’s business came to an abrupt halt.
-Luckily, she discovered the EMG Grant opportunity from her husband, who had stumbled across an article showcasing the grant, and from a fellow female business owner in the same events industry.
-Both encouraged her to apply.
+When private events all but stopped due to the pandemic, Koko’s business came to an abrupt halt.
+She discovered the EMG Grant opportunity from her husband, who had stumbled across an article.
+Both he and a fellow female colleague and business owner encouraged her to apply.